721labs/partial-common-ownership/docs/security/custom-erc721-vs-openzeppelin-5.6.1.md

 ## Scope and conclusion

-Stage 10 upgrades the declared runtime dependency to exact `@openzeppelin/contracts@5.6.1`, but it does not replace the project's custom ERC721 implementation.
+The dependency upgrade pins the declared runtime dependency to exact `@openzeppelin/contracts@5.6.1`, but it does not replace the project's custom ERC721 implementation.
 Production uses OpenZeppelin's `IERC721`, `IERC721Receiver`, `IERC721Metadata`, `Context`, and `ERC165` sources.
 Ownership,